oracle-livelabs/oci/oci-landing-zones/intro/intro.md

 ESBLZ v2.0 is a set of Terraform modules that are designed to make it easy to set up a secure and compliant multi-account infrastructure on OCI.
 Some common use cases for OCI Enterprise Scale Baseline Landing Zone include:

-Governance and compliance: The ESBLZv2 provides a set of pre-built policies and guardrails that help ensure that your OCI environment is compliant with industry standards, such as ISO27001 and PCI DSS (these and other compliance standards will be part of ongoing releases).
+- Governance and compliance: The ESBLZv2 provides a set of pre-built policies and guardrails that help ensure that your OCI environment is compliant with industry standards, such as ISO27001 and PCI DSS (these and other compliance standards will be part of ongoing releases).
-Automation and scalability: The Landing Zone can be used to automate the creation of new accounts, users, and resources on OCI, making it easy to scale your infrastructure as your organization grows.
+- Automation and scalability: The Landing Zone can be used to automate the creation of new accounts, users, and resources on OCI, making it easy to scale your infrastructure as your organization grows.

 ## Architecture Overview

+The ESBLZv2 creates an architectural framework that's ready for you to launch new projects and workloads on OCI.

+- Compartments: Use compartments to organize and isolate your resources to make it easier to manage and secure access to them.
+- Tags: Use tags to organize and list resources based on your business needs.
+- Budgets and alerts: Use budgets to set soft limits on your OCI spending, and use alerts to let you know when you might exceed your budget.
+- Oracle Cloud Infrastructure Identity and Access Management (IAM): Use IAM to control access to your cloud resources on OCI.
+- Networking and connectivity: Create a virtual cloud network (VCN), subnets, and other networking and connectivity resources that are required to run your  workloads.
+- Security: Enable a strong security posture by enabling OCI security services such as Oracle Vulnerability Scanning Service, and Oracle Cloud Infrastructure Bastion.

+The following diagram illustrates the ESBLZv2.0 reference architecture.

 The CAF landing zone creates an architectural framework that's ready for you to launch new projects and workloads on OCI.